hod25/MagicMirror/README.md

   As workaround you can use my [mmm-remote-docker module](https://gitlab.com/khassel/mmm-remote-docker).

-# Installation prerequisites for running on a raspberry pi with Scenario ✌️
+# Installation prerequisites for running on a raspberry pi with Scenario **electron** ✌️

 > 👉 if you use [MagicMirrorOS](https://github.com/guysoft/MagicMirrorOS) the steps in this section are already done.